 HIIT, an acronym for high-intensity interval training, is among the fastest-growing trends in exercise, embraced by serious athletes and ordinary people alike.
 But unlike yoga, spinning or other current fitness crazes, HIIT is not a specific activity.
 Instead, it’s a method of managing the vigor of a workout that can be applied to many different activities and tailored for people of all fitness levels.

 It’s that flexibility paired with shorter workout durations that makes HIIT appealing to many people, says Kate Hemesath, a fitness supervisor with UW Health's Sports Medicine Fitness Center.

-“The big thing about HIIT training is that it produces the same or similar results (as low-intensity steady state exercise) but in a shorter amount of time,” Hemesath said, adding that effective HIIT workouts can be as short as 30 to 45 minutes.
+“The big thing about HIIT training is that it produces the same or similar results (as low-intensity steady-state exercise) but in a shorter amount of time,” Hemesath said, adding that effective HIIT workouts can be as short as 30 to 45 minutes.

 As the name implies, HIIT workouts consist of brief intervals of intense effort, followed by recovery periods.
 The American College of Sports Medicine defines “high-intensity” as durations where an activity is performed at 80 to 95 percent of a person’s estimated maximum heart rate.
-The length of the those high-intensity intervals, however, is entirely adaptable to a person’s fitness level and can range anywhere from a matter of seconds to several minutes or more.
+The length of those high-intensity intervals, however, is entirely adaptable to a person’s fitness level and can range anywhere from a matter of seconds to several minutes or more.